artificial-scientist-lab/esQuerantoWeb/README.md

 M(M - 1) / 2
 ```

 generalized beam splitters.
-Each beam splitter is controlled by two real parameters, and the circuit includes `M` additional output phases.
+Each beam splitter is controlled by two real parameters, and the circuit contains `M` additional output phases.

 The total number of real optical parameters is therefore: